Tanda, Ambedkar Nagar: Economy

 Tanda is an industrial city known for its Tanda Terricot clothes which are manufactured on power looms, and has an earlier history of weaving on hand looms.
 Things changed with the introduction of electricity in the early 1960s.

-Other important industrial establishments in the region include a power plant run by the National Thermal Power Corporation.
-National Thermal Power Corporation has an installed capacity of 440 MW (4 x 110 MW).
-A newly built powerplant with additional two independent power house of capacity 660 MW X 2 introduced in 2019, The power plant also houses a residential colony along with a hospital and the educational institutions like DALIMSS and Vivekanand School.

 Transportation

 By train

 Tanda is well connected by road to the rest of the country.
 The rail connections are used primarily for goods transportation for the power plant and the cement factory.
 For passenger transportation, Akbarpur Junction, Ayodhya Cantt and Ayodhya Junction is the main option.
 Akbarpur has located about 58 km from Ayodhya.
 Tanda is around 187 km from Lucknow.

 By air

 The nearest international airports are the Ayodhya Airport in Ayodhya, Lal Bahadur Shastri Airport in Varanasi and Chaudhary Charan Singh International Airport in Lucknow.
 Nearest domestic airport is Gorakhpur Airport in Gorakhpur.

 Road

 View of Tanda Kalwari Bridge from Ghaghara River.

 The town is situated 20 km north east from district headquarter Akbarpur.
 The town is directly connected with Basti by National Highway 28 passing through Tanda-Kalwari Bridge.
 The town is connected to Banda by National Highway 128 via Akbarpur, Sultanpur and Raebareli.